 Figure 5.
 Top: MAAT simulation of the giant HII region De74 in the galaxy NGC300.
 The inset shows a zoom in around the [OI]6300 to [SII]6731 spectral region.
-Notice that the [OI] $\lambda\lambda$ 6300,6364 are earth atmospheric emission lines, while the other emission liens in the inset are nebular lines in De74.
+Notice that the [OI] $\lambda\lambda$ 6300,6364 are earth atmospheric emission lines, while the other emission lines in the inset are nebular lines in De74.
 Bottom: MAAT simulation of the SN remnant S14 in the galaxy NGC300.
 The inset shows a zoom in around the [OI]6300 to [SII]6731 spectral region.
-Notice that the strong [OI] $\lambda\lambda$ 6300,6364 are earth atmospheric emission lines, while the other emission liens in the inset are nebular lines in De74.
-Bottom: MAAT simulation of the SN remnant S14 in the galaxy NGC300.
-The inset shows a zoom in around the [OI]6300 to [SII]6731 spectral region.
-Notice that the strong [OI] $\lambda\lambda$ 6300,6364 are earth atmospheric emission lines, while the other emission liens in the inset are nebular lines in S14.
+Notice that the strong [OI] $\lambda\lambda$ 6300,6364 are earth atmospheric emission lines, while the other emission lines in the inset are nebular lines in S14.
 An ellipse around [OI]6300 marks how a faint [OI]6300 emission is detected in the SNR just redshifted with respect to the bright sky lines.

-3.1.
-Identification and characterization of EM-GW counterparts of an associated kilonova AT2017gfo in the nearby galaxy NGC 4993, at just 40 Mpc distance (Arcavi et al. 2017), opened a new multi-messenger window in astrophysics and cosmology.
-The forthcoming observational runs by the enhanced-sensitivity interferometers Advanced LIGO/VIRGO and KAGRA will extend the reach of possible additional kilonova detections to about 200 Mpc distance.
+by the enhanced-sensitivity interferometers Advanced LIGO/VIRGO and KAGRA will extend the reach of possible additional kilonova detections to about 200 Mpc distance.
 These events will become the targets of the most intense observational campaigns in time-domain astronomy.
-Our knowledge about kilonova physics currently relies on the sole detection of GW170817/AT2017gfo (Abb ????), which has raised a number of very important questions about the connection of BNS mergers and short GRBs, the production of heavy elements in the Universe, as well as the potential use of BNS-mergers as "standard sirens" for cosmology.
+Our knowledge about kilonova physics currently relies on the sole detection of GW170817/AT2017gfo (Abbott et al. 2017b), which has raised a number of very important questions about the connection of BNS mergers and short GRBs, the production of heavy elements in the Universe, as well as the potential use of BNS-mergers as "standard sirens" for cosmology.
 Furthermore, important open questions remain about the history of the stellar populations leading to the BNS system progenitors.
 MAAT@GTC will shed light on the formation and evolution of compact objects, emission processes and the expansion rate of the universe by addressing a set of these open questions through an accurate analysis of high-resolution and IFS data of the kilonovae and their host galaxies.
 Using a set of apposite techniques, developed to study the stellar population, structure and dynamics of gamma-ray bursts and superluminous supernovae host galaxies through IFS, we can study, with an unprecedented accuracy, the properties of the kilonova progenitors parent stellar populations, such as the star formation history, metallicities in the immediate circum-burst environments, and make use of the dynamical information to determine the evolutionary history of the neutron star binary system, as well as to determine the host galaxy distance and sharpen the measurement of the local expansion rate of Universe, the Hubble constant H_0 .